ForgeRock/exampleOAuth2Clients/iOS-AppAuth/SSO/README.md

 With access to user's credentials and to their session information, SSO can be implemented in a proprietary way with other apps belonging to the same organization. iOS lets apps in a group defined by a development team exchange data; thus, the authentication state can be shared and SSO can be effected outside of the default browser environment.

 The in-app authentication can be built with elementary native controls, allowing for almost infinite flexibility in its realization, including the presentation part and integrating the authentication UI into the rest of the app.
 This is a probable approach for an SDK developed by the first party.
-Particularities of a given SDK is beyond the scope of this general discussion.
+Particularities of a given SDK are beyond the scope of this general discussion.

 The more generic option for building an embedded user-agent could be utilizing a prebuilt web view component provided by the operating system.
 A web view allows for automatic rendering of web pages that are already prepared for the browsers.
-In recent versions of iOS, the [WKWebView](https://developer.apple.com/documentation/webkit/wkwebview) class represents such components.
+In recent versions of iOS, the [WKWebView](https://developer.apple.com/documentation/webkit/wkwebview) class represents such a component.
 We will demonstrate how it could be used for furnishing SSO experience between first-party apps.
 We will also show how the AppAuth SDK for iOS could still be employed for completing the OAuth 2.0 authorization flow after the user authenticates to the authorization server with the native control.

 > While no federated authentication may be required in this case, OAuth 2.0 flows may still need to be performed according to the standards and existing authorization policies.